Venezuelans flood streets for another Chavez coffin parade

 Capriles, a 40-year-old state governor who views Brazil as his political and economic model, plans to begin campaigning around the country over the weekend.

-"We urge those indiscriminately using the president's name for the capture of votes to halt this perverse method of electoral proselytism," an opposition communique said.
+"We urge those indiscriminately using the president's name for the capture of votes to halt this perverse method of electoral proselytism," said a communique from the opposition.

 "Let's have a decent campaign, without unfair advantages or abuses of power."

-That, many analysts say, looks unlikely given the government's vastly superior financial resources and pro-government supporters' dominance of state institutions.
+That, many analysts say, looks unlikely given the government's vastly superior financial resources and pro-government supporters' dominance of major institutions.

 Fighting back against that impression, however, the government says Capriles is a well-financed puppet of both Venezuela's powerful and wealthy elite and the U.S. government.